“You and your staff truly exemplify what it means to show the Cape Cod charm…..”

 Kim and Jim love everything the Cape has to offer – don’t hesitate to ask them where to find the best lobster roll, how to catch crabs during a rainy Cape day or where to go for the best sunset view.
 Guests at the Sesuit feel welcomed the moment they arrive thanks to the warm and genuine hospitality provided by Kim and Jim!

 Hi there!
-My name is Deimante and I’m from Kaunas, Lithuania and I live right here in East Dennis for the summer!
-I’m studying Applied Chemistry at Kaunas University of Technology.
-My favorite thing to do on Cape Cod is sitting on the beach.
+My name is Victorija and I’m from Lithuania and I live right here in East Dennis for the summer!
+I’m studying Finance and Marketing at Kaunas University of Technology.
+My favorite thing about Cape Cod is the calmness and beauty of the beaches.
 Here at Sesuit Harbor House it’s my job to keep your room sparkling clean and I work at the front desk!
-In my free time I love cooking and reading!
-Before I leave the Cape my goal is to go whale watching!
+In my free time I enjoy baking and reading!
+Before I leave the United States, my goal is to travel to Miami and New York!

 Our Wild Side: Snooki & PaulyD